pedro-gilmora/SourceCrafter.DependencyInjection/README.md

 ### 2. Factory Methods

-For advanced scenarios, you can specify factory methods or instances directly using the `factoryOrInstance` parameter in the attributes.
+For advanced scenarios, you can specify factory methods or instances directly using the `source` parameter in the attributes.
 This allows fine-grained control over how services are created and managed.

 ### 3. Caching